rt15/rt15_portable_runtime/README.md

 It is a thin abstraction layer on top of Linux and Windows.

-The concept is similar to Apache Portable Runtime, but with different features and only three platforms (Linux x64, Windows x86 and x64).
+The concept is similar to Apache Portable Runtime, but with different features and only three supported platforms (Linux x64, Windows x86 and x64).

 It can help to easily:
 * Write portable C code (on Linux and Windows) without taking care of implementation details.